 In order to help prevent fistulas from happening, FFF also funds access to maternal healthcare at two partner hospitals – Mtengowantenga Catholic Hospital and Achikondi Community Clinic.
 An average of 160 babies are safely delivered each month thanks to this financial support.

-Additionally, with funding from Rotary International, FFF is supporting the training of 60 Nurse Midwife Technicians in order to help build capacity in maternal healthcare in Malawi.
+Additionally, with funding from Rotary International, FFF supported the training of 60 Nurse Midwife Technicians in order to help build capacity in maternal healthcare in Malawi.

 2013 saw the start of a new training program for the next generation of fistula carers to help ensure the long-term sustainability of fistula care in Malawi.
 Surgeons, nurses, medical officers and clinical officers are being trained at our Fistula Care Centre under the supervision of our Malawian fistula surgeon who was herself trained on the program.